mgkrupagmail/FastMergeWithOutBuffer/README.md

 Computing the distance between iterators in a linked list is an O(N) operation on average (versus O(1) for RAIs) so the BI implementation is designed to minimize the number calls to `std::distance()`.
 There can even be as few as zero calls to `std::distance()` if the lengths of the sorted linked lists are known before hand _and_ passed to an appropriate overload; otherwise, their lengths will be computed at the start of the initial call.
 However, even if zero calls are made to `std::distance()`, the Big O() time complexity of these algorithms when they is applied to linked lists will nevertheless strictly greater than when they are applied to Random Access Iterators.
-But the Big O() time complexities of the RAI and BI implementations are the same when RAI iterators are passed to both (e.g. if iterators to `std::vector`s were passed as arguments to these two implementations, although for `MergeWithOutBuffer1()` and `MergeWithOutBuffer2()` the RAI version is of course be selected by default for `std::vector` iterators).
+But the Big O() time complexities of the RAI and BI implementations are the same when RAI iterators are passed to both (e.g. if iterators to `std::vector`s were passed as arguments to these two implementations, although for `MergeWithOutBuffer1()` and `MergeWithOutBuffer2()`, the RAI implementation would of course be selected by default when `std::vector` iterators as passed).